 - Hamm, J. 2002.
 Why Entrepreneurs Don’t Scale.
 Harvard Business Review, December 2002.
 110-115.
-Implications for Marijuana Industry: The traits that make some entrepreneurs/founders successful during the start-up phase of their companies may not be well-suited to continued growth.
+Implications for Cannabis: The traits that make some entrepreneurs/founders successful during the start-up phase of their companies may not be well-suited to continued growth.

 - Macher, Jeffrey & Mayo, John.
 (2014).
 Influencing Public Policymaking: Firm-, Industry- And Country-Level Determinants.
 Strategic Management Journal.
 36.

 - Moeen, M. (2017), Entry into Nascent Industries: Disentangling a Firm’s Capability Portfolio at the Time of Investment Versus Market Entry.
 Strat.
 Mgmt.
 J, 38: 1986–2004.
-Implications for marijuana industry: Highlights importance of integrative capabilities to attract investment that allows for later market entry.
+Implications for Cannabis Industry: Highlights importance of integrative capabilities to attract investment that allows for later market entry.